blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-ShrineOfDio/README.md

 ## Changelog
+- 1.4.1 Added config to make Shrine of Dio unhackable
+- 1.4.0 Added compatibility with FallenFriends (Thanks for the help [Evaisa](https://thunderstore.io/package/evGiac/)!)
+- 1.3.5 Changed a hook entry so this mod is no longer falsely reported as broken lel
+- 1.3.4 Added option to allow Shrine of Dio usage while the teleporter charges
+- 1.3.3 Added Network Compatibility Level
 - 1.3.2 Disconnected players were not taken out of the pool of possible resurrection targets
 - 1.3.1 Forgot to remove some testing stuff that broke things
 - 1.3.0 Update for Artifacts update